Elections to the SPIRE Board of Directors

 Kyle Ladewig ('08) - Board Member

-Kyle is the Head of Product Strategy & Marketing for Ten-X commercial, the nation’s leading online real estate marketplace with over $40 billion sold.
-Prior to Ten-X, he founded Tech & Timber Consulting to help fast-growing real estate & technology companies make smarter decisions and better products.
-Kyle began his career as a broker with Cornish & Carey Commercial in San Francisco, which later merged with Newmark Knight Frank.
-While at Stanford, Kyle majored in Management Science & Engineering and was an active student leader.
+Kyle is the former Head of Product Strategy & Marketing for Ten-X Commercial, the nation’s leading online real estate marketplace with over $40 billion sold.
+Prior to Ten-X, he founded Tech & Timber Consulting to help early-stage real estate technology companies develop sound strategies and build better products.
+Kyle began his career as an investment sales broker with Cornish & Carey Commercial in San Francisco, which later merged with Newmark Knight Frank.

 Stephen E. Roulac (PhD '78) - Board Member